by Dr. A. A. BIPAR, D.D.S., M.S.

 Dr. Bipar’s unique combination of medical and engineering backgrounds helped him to become one of the world’s most recognized dentists and oral reconstructive surgeons.
 In 2009, the American Research Council recognized him as among the top ten dental surgeons in the United States.

-Dr. Bipar is a member of the American Dental Association, as well as the International Academy of Periodontics.
-He teaches at the Arizona Dental School and actively lectures worldwide on behalf of the International Academy of Periodontics.
+Dr. Bipar is a member of the American Dental Association and the International Academy of Periodontics.
+He teaches at the Arizona School of Dentistry and actively lectures worldwide on behalf of the International Academy of Periodontics.

-Dr. Bipar uses many modalities for his patients, including medical massage, as a part of an integrative protocol in the treatment of temporomandibular dysfunction, neuralgia of cranial and peripheral nerves, etc.
+Dr. Bipar utilizes various modalities for his patients, including medical massage, as part of an integrative treatment protocol for temporomandibular dysfunction, neuralgia of cranial and peripheral nerves, and other conditions.

 Category: Medical Massage